hipaypt/woocommerce-hipay-professional/README.md

-# hipaypt-professional-woocommerce
-HiPay Professional Plugin for Woocommerce
+# HiPay Professional Plugin for Woocommerce